MoEMeta: Mixture-of-Experts Meta Learning for Few-Shot Relational Learning: Introduction

 \item \textbf{Local context adaptation}: To address \textbf{what to adapt}, we propose a novel \textbf{task-tailored adaptation} mechanism that leverages task-specific structural contexts to fine-tune relation-meta and entity embeddings for local adaptation.
-Unlike general task-aware modulation methods~\citep{vuorio2019mmaml,abdol2021revisit}, which rely on task mode prediction to modulate the meta-learned prior parameters, our adaptation operates at the embedding level, offering a lightweight yet effective way to capture diverse entity-relation interactions unique to individual tasks. \end{itemize} Together, these two innovations achieve a good balance between global knowledge generalization and fine-grained task-specific adaptation, which is critical for FSRL with limited supervision.
+Unlike general task-aware modulation methods~\citep{vuorio2019mmaml,abdol2021revisit}, which rely on task mode prediction to modulate the meta-learned prior parameters, our adaptation operates at the embedding level, offering a lightweight yet effective way to capture diverse entity-relation interactions unique to individual tasks. \end{itemize} Together, these two innovations strike an effective balance between global knowledge generalization and fine-grained task-specific adaptation, which is crucial for FSRL with limited supervision.
 Experimental results demonstrate that MoEMeta achieves state-of-the-art performance on three KG benchmarks, significantly outperforming existing methods.
 In-depth ablation studies and visualizations further validate the efficacy of each component in MoEMeta.